 How to Grow and Care

 Place the Woolly Rose where it will receive full morning sun or partially shaded afternoon sunlight.
 If it is in a pot, place it out on the balcony or porch during warm, sunny weather.
 Give the Woolly Rose at least a foot (30 cm) of space on each side to prevent it from being crowded by other plants.

 Water whenever the soil feels dry during the growing season.
 Water lightly until the soil is moist but not very wet.
 Woolly Rose can go for a long period without water once they are established, but they grow better and faster if they receive regular watering during the growing season.
 Reduce watering during the winter, allowing the soil to dry thoroughly between waterings.

 Woolly Rose will drop many of its lower leaves during the winter.
 Remove shriveled and fallen leaves as they accumulate around the base of the plant.
 Discard the leaves before they begin to rot.
-Decaying leaves can spread disease to the rest of the plant if not removed.
+Decaying leaves can spread the disease to the rest of the plant if not removed.